 Solar jobs increased by 9% nationwide from 2020 to 2021.
-But The Interstate Renewable Energy Council’s (IREC) National Solar Jobs Census uncovered some alarming stats.
+But the Interstate Renewable Energy Council’s (IREC) National Solar Jobs Census uncovered some alarming stats.
 For starters, the census found that women made up just under 30% of the solar workforce in 2021.
 Unfortunately, the lack of diversity didn’t stop there.
-Black employees made up only 8% of the solar labor pool, Hispanic workers made up 20% and Asian workers at just 9%.
-The need for a diverse staff carries many benefits including unique perspectives, experiences and ideas.
+Black employees made up only 8% of the solar labor pool, Hispanic workers made up 20% and Asian workers came in at just 9%.
+Having a diverse staff carries many benefits including unique perspectives, experiences and ideas.
 It is the responsibility of solar companies across the U.S. to bring this ideal workforce to life.

-- Ensure industry equity: 25% of the dealers, contractors and subcontractors SunPower works with are owned by women and people of color.
+Ensure industry equity: 25% of the dealers, contractors and subcontractors SunPower works with in 2025 are owned by women and people of color.

-- Increase workforce diversity: 40% of SunPower’s workforce is represented by women; 25% of our workforce is represented by Black and Hispanic/Latinx people.
+Increase workforce diversity: 40% of SunPower’s workforce in 2025 is represented by women; 25% of our workforce is represented by Black and Hispanic/Latinx people.